- How Much do Maths Tutoring Companies Charge?

 Receiving help from another student who is also at their school can put the tutee at ease with the course content since the pressure of performing in front of a teacher is removed.
 This means they have a higher chance of academic success.

-You can take a look at online math courses here.
+You can take a look at online mathematics courses here.

 What are the Alternative Options for Extra Maths Help?